isaammelo/Kaggle-Challenge-Project-/README.md

-# Kaggle-Challenge-Project
+# Mushroom Classification Using Machine Learning

 Name: Isaam Melo

-Mushroom Classification Using Machine Learning

 - The Mushroom Classification challenge asks us to build a model to safetely predict a mushroom's edibility to potentially save lives.